 As an English major with the Film and Cultural Studies concentration, you understand better than anyone how ideas and stories can be represented visually and verbally.
 That's because you're studies at Parkside have provided hands-on opportunities to sharpen your skills in research, critical analysis, communication, and the ability to articulate and defend opinions.
 The concentration empowers you to pursue careers that require an ability to comprehend and appreciate film or other cultural productions, as well as positions in content creation for digital media and film or television.

-Learn more about the Film and Cultural Studies Concentrtaion of the English major by visiting the Literatures and Languages Department page.
+The Film and Cultural Studies Concentration of the English major is offered by the Literatures and Languages Department page.

 learning in action